numberplates/plateit-api-docs/fundamentals/webhooks.md

 The `X-Webhook-Contact-Hint` header is included in each webhook sent by Plateit.
 Its value is either `true` or `false` (strings), indicating whether a transactional email should be sent to the customer.

 * `true` suggests sending an email, as the event is significant enough to warrant customer notification.
-* `false` implies the event is an internal update only, and an email may not be necessary.
+* `false` implies the event is an internal update and an email may not be necessary.

 Honouring the contact hint is recommended, as it helps ensure that customers receive relevant and timely updates.
 However, the decision to send an email ultimately lies with your application.